Home Traffic MonetizationMistakes 12 Website Monetization Mistakes, and How to Avoid Them

 A common misconception among publishers is that “more ads” equals “more money.”
 That’s not true.

-First of all, users are distracted by different messages and can’t choose between them.
+First of all, visitors are distracted by different messages and can’t choose between them.
 Here comes the banner blindness effect!

-And second: earning from ad impressions is your goal, not your visitors’ 😉 Users come for a purpose, so your content must solve problems, answer questions, give instructions, and so on.
-If they don’t get the contend needed, they shift to other similar sites and hardly return.
+And second: earnings from ad impressions are your goal, not your visitors’ 😉 Visitors come for a purpose, so your content must solve problems, answer questions, give instructions, and so on.
+If they don’t get the content needed, they shift to similar sites and hardly return.

-There is an even better strategy.
+There is an even better monetization strategy that saves you from making mistakes.
 Combine ad formats that don’t look alike and interact with users in a different way:

 2. Your blogposts are sliced with multiple native ads

-Previously, we pointed that placing native banners on a single page is a good idea.
-But when you slice your blogposts or pages with multiple sets of native banners, you become too salesy.
+Previously, we pointed out that placing native banners on a single page is a good idea.
+But when you slice your blogposts or pages with multiple sets of them, you become too salesy and may hinder your user experience (UX).
 Even native formats can become annoying in this case.

 In-article ads perform great when users meet them up to 3 times per post.
-Some websites — video streaming platforms and file storages — can act more aggressively, showing native banners almost on every part of the web page.
+Some websites, like video streaming platforms and file storages, can act more aggressively.
 It all depends on the website profile and your users’ sensitivity.

-Are your native ads native enough?
-Learn where to place native banners and get one of the CPM-boosting ad formats by Adsterra!
+Learn where to place native banners, get one of the CPM-boosting ad formats from Adsterra and maximize earning potential!

-With Adsterra Publishers Statistics, you manage all ad placements, for our system marks them all.
-Choose your domain from the list, pick the ad format you want to analyze, and check all key metrics one by one: clicks, CTR, CPM, revenue.
+With Adsterra Publishers Statistics, you manage all ad placements, since our system marks them all.
+Choose your domain from the list, pick the ad format you want to analyze, and check all key metrics one by one: clicks, CTR, CPM, revenue

-4. Not adapting the ad format to your website's niche and content
+4. Not adapting ad formats to your website's niche

-Except for the universal Smart Direct Link — a simple URL that you can put anywhere and earn from impressions — all other ad formats should match your content.
+Except for the universal Smart Direct Link — a simple URL that you can put anywhere and get earnings from impressions — all other ad formats should match your content and niche.

-Supposing, when you’re running a web service platform (a File Converter), you can use almost any visual placements, from VAST video pre-rolls to popunders.
-But when we refer to sensitive content, like long-form articles, tutorials, how-tos, it is better to use the least intrusive formats.
-Native banners and Popunders will be the most suitable unit here.
+Supposing, when you’re running a web service platform (a File Converter), you can use almost any visual placements, from Social Bar to Popunder.
+But when we refer to sensitive content, like long-form articles, tutorials, and how-tos, it is better to use the least intrusive formats.
+Native banners and Popunders will be the most suitable units here.

 5. Ad formats don't fit your traffic type